pypy/pypy/rpython/doc/jit/optimizer.rst

 High level overview
 -------------------

-Before the JIT backend transforms any trace into a machine code, it tries to transform the trace into an equivalent trace that executes faster.
+Before the JIT backend transforms any trace into machine code, it tries to transform the trace into an equivalent trace that executes faster.
 The method `optimize_trace` in `rpython/jit/metainterp/optimizeopt/__init__.py` is the main entry point.